sudishth/data_ex_im/README.txt

  * Configure and use the module at admin/content/data_export_import.
- * The dataset files are exported to and imported from files/default/data_export_import.
+ * The dataset files are exported to and imported from {files}/data_export_import.
 Various methods can be used to manage the files and to move the files between Drupal instances.
    Although not tested the module at: http://drupal.org/project/webfm looks suitable for file management.
- * The user which is running the module needs to have permissions to be able to delete nodes.
+ * The user which is running the module needs to have permissions to be able to delete nodes when importing pages.
 It is expected that data exporting and importing will be carried out by the admin user which has correct permissions.
+ * Currently the pages import has been created to import standard simple pages.
+It can handle a simple added text type CCK field - but any other file type fields are not being handled yet.
+ * If you have taxonomy terms associated with pages this has not been coded for yet.
+It may work OK but you might be better to import the taxonomy terms separately first and then import the pages.